mlachmish/Bit/README.md

 ## License

-Cryptography is available under the MIT license.
+Bit is available under the MIT license.
 See the LICENSE file for more info.